 This is a brief history of the Oval Cricket Ground, which once hosted the first FA Cup Final and the original Ashes test match.
 (The story of the Ashes is at the end of this article.)

 The photo above was taken in 2003, looking towards Harleyford Road and the Vauxhall End of the cricket ground.
-The ground has come a long way since this next photo was taken.
+The ground has come a long way since cricket was first played here in 1846.

 The ground was leased from the Duchy of Cornwall which owns a good part of the rest of Kennington, and the Duchy remains the landlord to this day.
 The Duke of Cornwall is also the Prince of Wales:- the heir to the British Throne.
 And in 1915 the then Prince of Wales granted the Surrey Cricket Club (the successors to the Montpelier Club) the right to use the Prince of Wales feathers for the club badge.